 Knowing this was coming and actually hearing his fate, punctuated by the echoing bang of a gavel, were profoundly incomparable.
 The now-officially-former admiral hung his head as he affirmed his understanding of the sentence passed down for his crimes.
 Cartwright’s chin remained attached to his chest as he was led from the courtroom, shackled, remanded to begin the next chapter in what was left of what was once an exemplary, decorated life.

-Over a span of five Solar years in prison, Cartwright had an epiphany: the demonisation of an entire species was akin to the crimes committed upon his forebears on Earth.
+Over a span of five Solar years in custody, Cartwright had an epiphany: the demonisation of an entire species was akin to the crimes committed upon his forebears on Earth.
 His rationale against any peace with “the alien trash of the galaxy”—extolling instead the opportunity “to bring them to their knees; then, we’ll be in a far better position to dictate terms”—soured and festered, and he began work within his restricted capacity to make good on the damage.
 When Section 31 got wind of their former colleague’s betrayal, they plotted his assassination.
 Anticipating this, he reached out to now-Ambassador Spock, who helped Cartwright fake his own death and go into hiding on Vulcan, where he continued his work by proxy.